 This tin foil cross craft is also a creative project that I think would appeal to kids and adults alike.

-I also like the originality of this Holy Week in Handprints from Catholic Icing.
+- I also like the originality of this Holy Week in Handprints from Catholic Icing.
+She also includes the Ultimate Guide for Celebrating with Kids!

-And Catholic Kids has a variety of colouring pages available for children of all ages.
+- And The Catholic Kid has a variety of colouring pages available for children of all ages.

 Want to do some Easter Gardening?